Vahe H Apelian

 Mr and Mrs. Samuel and Dikranouhi Arukian, were from Ethiopia.
 He had been a principal of the Armenian School in Addis Ababa.
 Mrs Dikranouhie had also taught there.
 That remarkable community had been formed when Emperor Haile Sellasie had forty Armenian orphan boys from Jerusalem settle in Ethiopia.
 Over the years the community, through arranged marriageս and interracial marriages, had grown in size and prosperity and had played a historic role in the Ethiopian community at large.
 A lot has been written about the community but I do not think that a historian has put a definite word on the founding, contribution and the evolution of the Ethiopian community that started to unravel due to the political upheavals in 1970's.
 I am sure that Mr an Mrs Samuel and Dikranouhi Arukian would be veiwed among the pillars of the Ethiopean Armenian community.

 I learned that Hratch Arukian had passed away a few months ago, on July 22, 2023.
 My father and I attended his wedding.
-He was a quintessential gentleman, who had forged his life in the New World.
+He was a quintessential gentleman, who had forged his life in the New World as an exemplary citizen and a membe especially r of the Ethiopian Armenian-American community.
 He told me that his friends secured the intervention of the United States Congress for him to pave his way to U.S. citizenship of which he became productive and a prominent citizen in his own right.
+Indeed congressional records indicate that there was a special act passed for the benefit of Hratch, It reads: "For the relief of Hratch Samuel Arukian" (see below).

 Internet search engines revealed that Hratch's father Samuel was born on February 7, 1896 in Marash.
 He passed away on December 15, 1970 in New York.
 Hratch's mother Dikranouhu (Boyadjian) was born in 1902 and passed away on June 30, 1999.
 Their elder son Vahe Arukian was born on Novemmber 9, 1927 and passed away on May 20, 2014.
 Hratch was born in 1935, passed away on July 22, 203.